 Naoyuki Taniguchi launched the Systems Glycobiology Research Group at RIKEN, Advanced Science Institute in 2007 as the group director and now served as Group Director of Glyco-Oncology, Osaka International Cancer Institute.
 His work has focused on the structure and function of glycans, especially the role of N-linked glycoproteins in relation to the mechanism of the disease biomarker discovery and therapeutics.
 He has also worked on redox regulations including glutathione and superoxide dismutase.
 He has received many awards such as International Glycoconjugate Organization Award (2002) and Japan Academy Prize (2011) and Karl Meyer Lectureship Award from Society for Glycobiology (2018).

-Institute for Glycomics, Griffith University, Brisbane, Australia
+Institute for Glycomics, Griffith University, Southport, Australia

 Mark von Itzstein is the director of the Institute for Glycomics, Griffith University.
 He established the Institute in 2000 as a multi-disciplinary Institute that now has approximately 200 experts and support members.
 Mark von Itztein is an international leader in glycoscience, particularly in the study of host glycan–pathogen interactions, and anti-infective drug discovery.
 He has established an internationally-recognised research program that is directed towards the discovery of novel anti-microbial drugs, including novel anti-viral drugs and anti-cancer drugs based on carbohydrate-related pathways.
 Professor Mark von Itzstein is a Fellow of the Australian Academy of Science and the Australian Academy of Health & Medical Sciences.